STOIE/recipes/recipes/chicken_xo/README.md

 1. Combine all the ingredients with the previously prepared chicken.
 1. Place onto a large plate, cover tightly with aluminium foil and place into a high heat steamer.
-1. If using a very large plate that can fit all the ingredients, steam for around ~25-30 minutes, if using two smaller plates, steam for around ~20 minutes, or three-or-more plates for ~15 minutes.
+1. If using a single very large plate that can fit all the ingredients, steam for around ~40-45 minutes (if double-stacking, cooking 2-3kg chicken, cook for ~50 minutes).
 1. Remove and eat with steamed rice.